albertibass/ggso_website/_posts/2021-2-13-dayupdates.md

 Block 1 events (Detector Building, Digital Structures, and Biophysics) may be started at its designated rescheduled time block (from **4:10pm - 5:10pm PT**) or **at any time before 4:10pm**.
 Teams no longer need to email us to ask to take it earlier in the day.
 Please note that only during the rescheduled time block, event supervisors will be present, so we highly recommend that students take the exam during that block.
 In the case that competitors are unable to compete at that time block, they may take it at an earlier time (but the event supervisor will not be there).
 If a school has more than one team, both teams must take the block 1 events at the same time in order to ensure fairness (or else teams risk being disqualified).

-Additionally, we have received reports from Write it Cad It that students could not access the file.
-This has been resolved, so please refresh and log-in for the changes to take effect.

 If you are still facing problems or have any questions, please feel free to contact us with your team numbers and which events you are facing problems with.

 ## Update 1: